 For a hands-on introduction to field work, students in the forestry program spend the summer between their second and third years at our summer practicum program held at the Solon Dixon Forestry Education Center outside Andalusia, Alabama.

 Our forestry degree is accredited by the Society of American Foresters.

 Natural Resources Management

+Natural Resources Management is the management of both people and the environment to achieve society’s goals and sustain natural systems.
 The Natural Resources Management major prepares the next generation of leaders with the knowledge, ability, and excellence to conserve and manage our natural systems for a sustainable future.
-The degree is an innovative interdisciplinary combination of environmental and social sciences, structures to generate critical thinking and problem solving skills necessary to address the many challenges of complex natural resources issues.
+The degree is an innovative interdisciplinary combination of social and ecosystem sciences, structured to generate critical thinking and problem solving skills necessary to address the many challenges of complex natural resources issues.
 The degree is flexible and requires a minor, which provides students the opportunity to tailor their academic experience so that they may discover and pursue their own interests and passions.
 Small class size and close contact with world-class faculty provide for a challenging and high quality academic experience.
 Natural resources management is a growing field with a wide variety of career options and solid earning potential in both public and private sectors.

 Wildlife Ecology & Management

 The Wildlife Ecology and Management degree program provides a broad biological education that is specifically designed to meet the needs of students interested in careers involving wildlife ecology, management, and conservation.

 During their four years, students are exposed to field experiences through outdoor labs and work opportunities.
 They have the opportunity to work hands-on with a number of wildlife species that have included white-tailed deer, feral hogs, bobwhite quail, and birds of prey.

 Wildlife Sciences Pre-Vet Concentration